tompston/gut/README.md

 ### Disclaimer

 - The generated TS code is not formatted.
 Maybe I'll fix this later.
 The current way to format can be done by using `deno fmt .`
-- Won't do any golang interface -> typescript conversion.
 - There might be bugs.

 ### Credits